turingschool/backend-curriculum-site/module2/lessons/api_consumption_in_ruby.md

 When we look at the structure and shape of this parsed JSON, we see that we are getting an array of hashes, and each hash appears to be information about an individual film.

 So now we have an array of hashes.
 Do we like this?
-Well hashes are fine, but what we want to really do is create an object to represent our ships.
+Well hashes are fine, but what we want to really do is create an object to represent our films.

 ```
 class Film